hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 for the Instagram workshop.

 We're going to do a deep dive into this application to make sure we understand how it works.
-If you're already intimiately famailiar with the code, feel free to skip the Instagram related section and [go here](#recap) and answer the questions to make sure you comprehend it.
+If you're already intimiately familiar with the code, feel free to skip the Instagram related section and [go here](#recap) and answer the questions to make sure you comprehend it.